nyemiks/RNNetworking/README.md

+A react native app to try out react native networking features.
+App built using re-frame and finite state machines (uses re-statecharts and clj state chart libraries).
+The follows a state driven development methodology.

 # React Native using shadow-cljs in 3 minutes

 The fastest way a [ClojureScript](https://clojurescript.org/) coder can get started with React Native development. *Prove me wrong.*